This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Plibrico workers were at risk of exposure and illness.
 This includes industrial workers, those who worked with furnaces and boilers, repair and maintenance workers, insulation installers, cement workers, and many others.

-Workers who installed the refractory materials were also at risk, as were employees of companies that handled Plibrico asbestos products.
-Some workers also put their families at risk by bringing home asbestos fibers on their clothing.
+Workers who installed the refractory materials were also at risk, as were employees of companies that handled Plibrico asbestos products:

 Heavy asbestos use in the refractory industry caught up with most companies, and Plibrico was no exception.
 Although Plibrico was successful for decades, its asbestos use ultimately caused thousands of people to get sick.